 The trustees may regulate their proceedings as they think fit, subject to the provisions of this constitution.

-The committee shall hold at least 2 ordinary meetings each year.
+The committee shall hold at least [2] ordinary meetings each year.
 A special meeting

-may be called at any time by the chairman, or by any 2 members of the committee, upon not less than four days’ notice being given to the other members of the committee of the matters to be discussed, but if the matter includes the appointment of a co-opted member then not less than 21 days’ notice must be given.
+may be called at any time by the Chair, or by any 2 trustees, upon not less than four days’ notice being given to the other trustees of the matters to be discussed, but if the matter includes the appointment of a Co-opted Trustee then not less than 14 days’ notice must be given.

 Any trustee may call a meeting of the trustees.